RektifyAI/adv-attack-analysis/README.md

 # Advanced Attack Analysis(A<sup>3</sup>)

 The Advanced Attack Analysis(A<sup>3</sup>) is a deep data analysis repo, uncovering the latest insights on attacks within the Web3 ecosystem.
-Methods such as EDA, web scrapping, Python requests, vulnerability detection and API calls are used to retrieve attack specific data and explore what's happening on-chain with vulnerable Web3 products.
+Methods such as EDA, web scrapping, Python requests, vulnerability detection and [Beneath API](https://beneath.dev/bubblyorca/seal-dataset) calls are used to retrieve attack specific data and explore what's happening on-chain with vulnerable Web3 products.
 Sena is a vulnerability detector by way of ANN applications.

 Sena has the ability to utilize past attack data to perform prescriptive analytics using AI/ML as well as building models that will be used as data visualizations on the Sena application.
 The system to curate live data will be done by analyzing on-chain and off-chain data from the blockchains of DeFi protocols we analyze.